listenzz/react-native-modal-translucent/README.md

 yarn add react-native-modal-translucent
 ```

-If your RN version is below 0.60, you need to link manual.
+If your RN version is below 0.60, you need to link manually.

 ```
 react-native link react-native-modal-translucent